xmarcosx/edfi-api-python/README.md

 # edfi-api-python
-Ed-Fi API written in python using a Firestore backend
+Ed-Fi API written in python using a MongoDB backend

-Service account with *Cloud Datastore User* permissions

 ```sh
 poetry install;